enthought/enaml/docs/source/enaml_file.rst

 -------------

 - Imports are global and accessible to everything in the file.
-- Each top-level item defines its own global namespace, which is unioned with the imports.
+- Each top-level item defines its own local namespace.
 This namespace includes all elements that have a declared identifier.
-- Each item has a local namespace that includes `self` and `parent`.
-The `self` is a reference to the element itself, whether anonymous or not.
-  The `parent` is a reference to this item's parent element, whether anonymous or not.
-The `parent` of top-level elements is None.
+- Each expression has its local namespace that is the union of the block locals and the attribute namespace of the object to which the expression is bound.
+In otherwords `self` is implicit.
+However, a `self` exists in this local namespace in order to break naming conflicts between block locals and attribute names.
+To any C++ or Java developers, this will seem natural.